 More emphasis is being placed on the quality Vistaprint is capable of.
 Vistaprint business cards can be ordered with ultra-thick stock, raised print, metallic print (see example pictured below), various kinds of paper, and various card sizes and shapes.

-Vistaprint also has raised the profile for its products other than business cards.
+The company also has raised the profile for its products other than Vistaprint business cards.
 Apart from the usual fare of letterhead, envelopes, address labels, postcards and flyers, Vistaprint has expanded into a dizzying range of products including hosted websites, clothing, signs and banners.

 Vistaprint was an early pioneer in the online printing space with a website that started back in 2000.
 The company has invested in continuous upgrades to that website, to make it easy for non-designers to do online design with a minimal learning curve, said Zirilli.